codeforresilience/c4rsite/apps/index.md

 Ultimately, this led to five problem statements being developed and matched to six Code for Resilience fellows, drawn from across Tanzania and Zanzibar:

 •	Geonode and QGIS metadata integration in for ZanSea (http://zansea-geonode.org) and National Management of Environment Council (NMEC). ;
-InaSafe Flood inundation software feature enhancement for the Prime Minister’s Office - Disaster Management Department; Inasafe Population and elevation data curation, through integration of the http://worldpop.org.uk database.
+•	InaSafe Flood inundation software feature enhancement for the Prime Minister’s Office - Disaster Management Department;
+•	Inasafe Population and elevation data curation, through integration of the http://worldpop.org.uk database;
-Design and localisation of Kiswahili of Adopt-a-Drain; Prototyping the implementation of low-cost 3D printed weather stations (rain, wind and flow gauges) in collaboration with the Tandale Ward Office and Kinondoni Municipal Council;
+•	Design and localisation of Kiswahili of Adopt-a-Drain;
+•	Prototyping the implementation of low-cost 3D printed weather stations (rain, wind and flow gauges) in collaboration with the Tandale Ward Office and Kinondoni Municipal Council

 The results and progress of the fellows and challenges will be shortly posted on the Ramani Huria blog: http://ramanihuria.org/news/ and on the Code for Resilience website (http://codeforresilience.org).
 Photos and media from the event are here: https://www.flickr.com/photos/markiliffe/albums/72157663681076439